 YAMS which my whole life I thought were SWEET POTATOES and vice versa.🙀🙀🙀🙀 #ohwell #ilovethemboth #sweetpotatoes #nutritionallybetter than #yams #tumeric #pepper #oliveoil #herbs #garlic #foodie #socal #cali #hikerchick #ocean #winelover #groomer #explore #nature #crosstraining #workout #bodycombat #eatclean #trainhard #joyful✨#badass💪🏼

 In the 18th century, the sweet potato picked up the name yam when West Africans were placed into slavery.
 Being that their native yam seized to exist at the time, the African slaves took to a different and more colorful tuber (the sweet potato) and began referring to it as a yam.
+While it wasn't exactly the tuber they were used to, these soft sweet potatoes seemed to do the job.

 Sweet Potato Hash with Bacon! .
 INGREDIENTS: * 8 ounces bacon * 1 onion, diced * 1 red bell pepper, diced * Salt and freshly ground black pepper * 2 pounds sweet potatoes, peeled and chopped into 1-inch cubes * 1 teaspoon chopped fresh thyme * 1 loaf crusty bread, sliced * 3 tablespoons butter, softened * 8 eggs DIRECTIONS: 1.
 In a large skillet, fry bacon until crisp.
 Using a slotted spoon, transfer bacon to a napkin-lined plate.
 Poor off 3 tablespoons bacon fat and reserve for frying the eggs; leave remaining bacon fat in the skillet.
 2. Add onion, red pepper, ¼ teaspoon salt, and 1/8 teaspoon pepper.
 Cook until softened, stirring occasionally, about 5 minutes.
 3. Stir in sweet potatoes, ½ teaspoon salt, and ¼ teaspoon pepper.
 Cover and cook, stirring occasionally, until softened and the sweet potatoes begin to brown, about 10 to 15 minutes.
 4. Finely chop fried bacon.
 Stir chopped bacon and thyme in to skillet.
 Taste for seasonings and add additional salt and pepper if desired.
 Turn heat to low and cover to keep warm.
 5. Heat a medium nonstick skillet over medium-high heat.
 Spread each slice of bread with 1 teaspoon butter on one side and place butter-side down in the skillet to grill.
 Heat until lightly golden brown.
 Remove from heat and cover to keep warm while preparing the eggs.
 6. Heat reserved bacon fat in a nonstick skillet and fry eggs to desired doneness.
 This may be done with all eggs at once or in batches.
 Season the eggs to taste with salt and pepper.
 7. To assemble, place grilled bread on a plate.
 Spoon about ½ cup Sweet Potato and Bacon Hash on top of the bread, then top with a fried egg.
 Serve immediately.